-The application of the synthetic insecticide, Duduthrin (Lambdacyhalothrin 17.5g/l), was the most effective treatment for reducing aphid infestation.
-This was expected considering that it is a broad-spectrum insecticide that is used widely in managing insect pests and registered for use on a range of crops (Belmain et al., 2013).
-The botanical insecticides evaluated here have also been demonstrated to be effective in the management of insect pests though not previously evaluated alongside crop margin flowers (Saleem et al., 2019).
-The active ingredients; pyrethrins in pyrethrum and terpenoids such as azadirachtin in neem-based insecticides, are known to be effective against aphids with repellent and antifeedant activity, and growth and reproduction inhibition against a range of other pests arthropods (Pezzini & Koch, 2015; Ulrichs et al., 2001) and notably against aphids and other hemipterans on other legume crops (Fite et al., 2020; Nahashon et al., 2016; Pezzini & Koch, 2015).
-However, variable efficacy of botanical insecticides on insect pests has been reported.
-This loss of efficacy is partly attributed to differences in their mode of action and the capacity of pests to detoxify the active ingredients (Sisay et al., 2019).
-In addition, the active ingredients of pyrethrum and neem are labile in ultraviolet light.
-However, this also means they are non-persistent and thus more compatible with conservation biological control as the compounds are less likely to harm beneficial insects (Soares et al., 2019).
-This loss of efficacy presents a challenge to the adoption of botanical insecticides.
-This may be overcome by combining their use with enriched agricultural landscapes as demonstrated here with our data, which shows that enriched margins around crops can enhance populations of natural enemies even in combination with botanical insecticide applications.
+The application of the synthetic insecticide, Duduthrin (Lambdacyhalothrin 17.5 g/l), was the most effective treatment at reducing aphid infestation.
+This was expected considering that it is a broad-spectrum insecticide that is used widely in managing insect pests and registered for use on a range of crops (Belmain, Haggar, Holt, & Stevenson, 2013).
+The botanical insecticides evaluated here have also been demonstrated to be effective in the management of insect pests though not previously evaluated alongside crop margin flowers (Saleem, Batool, Akbar, Raza, & Shahzad,

+2019).
+The active ingredients; pyrethrins in pyrethrum and terpenoids such as azadirachtin in 309 neem-based insecticides, are known to be effective against aphids with repellent and antifeedant 310 311 activity as well as growth and reproduction inhibition against a range of other pests arthropods (Pezzini & Koch, 2015; Ulrichs, Mewis, & Schnitzler, 2001) and notably against aphids and other 312 hemipterans on other legume crops (Pezzini & Koch, 2015; Nahashon, Benson, & Stephen, 2016; 313 Fite, Tefera, Negeri, & Damte, 2020).
+However, variable efficacy of botanical insecticides on 314 insect pests have been reported.
+This loss of efficacy is partly attributed to differences in their 315 mode of action and the capacity of pests to detoxify the active ingredients (Sisay, Tefera, Wakgari, 316 Ayalew, & Mendesil, 2019).
+In addition, the active ingredients of pyrethrum and neem are labile 317 in ultraviolet light.
+However, this also means they are non-persistent and thus more compatible 318 with conservation biological control as the compounds are less likely to harm beneficial insects 319 (Soares et al., 2019).
+This loss of efficacy presents a challenge to the adoption of botanical 320 insecticides.
+This may be overcome by combining their use with enriched agricultural landscapes 321 as demonstrated here with our data which shows that enriched margins around crops can enhance 322 populations of natural enemies even in combination with botanical insecticide applications.
+323

-Nimbecidine was generally the least effective botanical insecticide in reducing aphid infestation but had comparable effects on natural enemy insect numbers to Pyerin and Pyeneem.
-Although Pyerin and Pyeneem were generally as effective in reducing aphid infestations as the synthetic Duduthrin, these plots showed a higher abundance of natural enemies post-spray.
-Duduthrintreated plots had the lowest natural enemy abundance, and this was especially severe in plots not surrounded by non-crop margin flowers.
-The low abundance of natural enemies was likely due to the high entomotoxicity of lambda-cyhalothrin, the active ingredient in Duduthrin, which suppresses populations of both insect pests and their natural enemies (Mkenda et al., 2015; Mkindi et al., 2017).
+324 Nimbecidine was generally the least effective botanical insecticide in reducing aphid infestation but had comparable effects on natural enemy insect numbers to Pyerin and Pyeneem.
+325 326 Although Pyerin and Pyeneem were generally as effective in reducing aphid infestations as the synthetic Duduthrin, these plots showed a higher abundance of natural enemies' post-spray.
+327 328 Duduthrin treated plots had the lowest natural enemy abundance, and this was especially severe in plots not surrounded with non-crop margin flowers.
+The low abundance of natural enemies was 329 likely due to the high entomotoxicity of lambda-cyhalothrin, the active ingredient in Duduthrin, 330 which suppresses populations of both insect pests and their natural enemies (Mkenda et al., 2015; 331 332 Mkindi et al., 2017).

-The compatibility of botanical insecticides with other IPM approaches is not in itself new and has been proposed and reported previously; for example, with entomopathogenic fungi and natural enemies of pests (Fernandez-Grandon et al., 2020).
-Field margin vegetation has also recently been demonstrated to be complimentary to conservation biological control as the margin plants offer alternative food resources (Mkenda et al., 2019) and illustrates the potential synergies and compatibilities of integrating botanical insecticides and enhanced non-crop habitats for improved insect pest suppression (Arnold et al., 2021; El-Wakeil, 2014).
+The compatibility of botanical insecticides with other IPM approaches is not in itself new and has proposed and reported previously; for example, with entomopathogenic fungi and natural enemies of pests (Fernandez-Grandon, Harte, Ewany, Bray, & Stevenson, 2020).
+Field margin vegetation has also recently been demonstrated to be complimentary to conservation biological control as the margin plants offer alternative food resources (Mkenda et al., 2019) and illustrates the potential synergies and compatibilities of integrating botanical insecticides and enhanced noncrop habitats for improved insect pest suppression (Arnold et al., 2021; El-Wakeil, 2014).
 Such compatibility was demonstrated by Amoabeng et al. (2020) who evaluated the dual pest management services of botanical insecticides and conservation biological control for managing brassicas pests and along with our data further support the scope for combining direct pest management interventions with enhanced landscapes that support natural pest regulating processes.
-In particular, this may enhance the recovery of natural enemy populations after exposure to synthetic and botanical insecticide applications.
+In particular this may enhance the recovery of natural enemy populations after exposure to synthetic and botanical insecticide applications.